Baby Safe Haven Guide

 • Ohio

-If your state does not have Safe Haven locations for baby drop off, or offer the boxes, you’ll need to go inside any building registered as a Safe Haven location and surrender the baby directly to an employee.
-Remember: If you are surrendering your baby, do not leave him or her outside, or unattended!
+If your state does not have Safe Haven locations for baby drop-off boxes, you’ll need to go inside any building registered as a Safe Haven location and surrender the baby directly to an employee.

 Interested in adopting Safe Surrender babies?
 Adoption does not occur at the Safe Haven location itself, as they aren’t licensed to complete adoptions.
 For this, you’ll need to contact your local foster care department.

-How can I adopt a Safe Surrender baby?
+How Can I Adopt A Safe Surrender Baby?

 Many hopeful parents are interested in adopting the babies surrendered at a Safe Haven.
 Adoption does not occur directly through the Safe Haven location — they’re not licensed to complete child placements.
 If you’re interested in pursuing a Safe Haven baby box adoption, you’ll need to contact your local foster care department.